Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/index.md

 # MaMuJoCo (Multi-Agent MuJoCo)
 ```{figure} figures/mamujoco.png
     :name: mamujoco
 ```

-MaMuJoCo was introduced in ["FACMAC: Factored Multi-Agent Centralised Policy Gradients"](https://arxiv.org/abs/2003.06709)
+MaMuJoCo was introduced in ["FACMAC: Factored Multi-Agent Centralised Policy Gradients"](https://arxiv.org/abs/2003.06709).

-There are 2 types of Environments, included (1) multi-agent factorizations of [Gymansium/MuJoCo](https://gymnasium.farama.org/environments/mujoco/) tasks and (2) new complex MuJoCo tasks meant to me solved with multi-agent Algorithms
+There are 2 types of Environments, included (1) multi-agent factorizations of [Gymansium/MuJoCo](https://gymnasium.farama.org/environments/mujoco/) tasks and (2) new complex MuJoCo tasks meant to me solved with multi-agent Algorithms.

-Gymansium-Robotics/MaMuJoCo Represents the first, easy to use Framework for research of agent factorization
+Gymansium-Robotics/MaMuJoCo Represents the first, easy to use Framework for research of agent factorization.

-The `mamujoco` are not included in the current `1.2.0` release of `Gymnasium-Robotics` since we are performing some evaluation tests.
+The `mamujoco` framework is not included in the current `1.2.0` release of `Gymnasium-Robotics` since we are performing some evaluation tests.
 If you want to try the current implementation of these environments please install them from source:

 ```sh
 git clone https://github.com/Farama-Foundation/Gymnasium-Robotics.git